-Individual Supervision: The Fellow’s primary supervisor provides one hour of scheduled supervision each week, as well as being available for impromptu consultations as needed.
-Supervision focuses on individual and couples psychotherapy, consultation on the fellow’s work as a supervisor, and support for the intern’s professional development.
+Individual Supervision: The Fellow’s primary supervisor provides 1.5 hours of weekly scheduled supervision in the fall and spring, and one hour of weekly scheduled supervision in the summer, as well as being available for impromptu consultations as needed.
+Supervision focuses on individual and couple psychotherapy, consultation on the fellow’s work as a supervisor, and support for the intern’s professional development.
 Primary supervisors for Postdoctoral Fellows are all licensed psychologists.
 Primary supervisors are rotated each semester, so that the Fellows have the opportunity to be exposed to a variety of theoretical orientations and professional styles.

 Case Conference: Fellows participate in the monthly case conferences attended by both Counseling and Psychiatry Services staff.

 CSUHN Staff Trainings: A joint in-service training with mental health and medical staff is scheduled each month throughout the academic year.
 Retreats with all CSUHN staff are held in January and August.
 National conferences and symposia are regularly sponsored at CSU in a wide variety of areas, including diversity, suicide prevention, and Asperger’s Syndrome.

 Postdoctoral Professional Issues Seminar: This seminar meets once monthly to address issues of professional growth and development.
 Seminar topics depend on the needs of each year’s Fellows, but may include EPPP preparation, job talks and searches, and exploring professional identity.